Mediating Conflict,

 Since any rights you have as a parent are built upon the actual fact of your parenthood, establishing your parenthood is of the utmost importance in asserting your parental rights.
 For mothers, this is usually not a problem.

 For fathers, however, this can be a much more complicated matter.
 When a child is born within the context of marriage, legal paternity is presumed unless it is challenged.
 For children born outside of marriage, however, this is a much more complicated matter.
-We help fathers assert their parental rights through a number of different strategies, including:
+We help fathers through a number of different strategies, including:

 Establishing paternity: Both parents can acknowledge paternity or one of the parties petitions the court for a paternity action.